alisomia/alisomia.github.io/_pages/misc.md

 1. Chair, Peking University Elite Student Program for Applied Mathematics
 1. Organizer, PKU Applied Mathematics Lunch Seminar, 2023 Fall - now.
 1. Organizer, PKU PhD forum for applied mathematics, 8th (2022), 9th (2023), 10th (2024).
+1. In 2022, I co-founded a student-run common room called Café Obtus (钝角咖啡) in our offices (Bldg.
+21) at Peking University.
+The café has been well-received by students and faculty in the department.
+As a special offer, we provide a 25% discount to any guest who has won one of the following awards: the Fields Medal, the Wolf Prize, or the Abel Prize.
+So far, two guests have enjoyed this discount!

 ## Talks
+1. Xiamen University, Xiamen, China.
+24 Jul 2025.
+1. Jilin University, Changchun, China.
+8 Jul 2025.
 1. Invited talk, Zürich colloquium in applied and computational mathematics, ETH Zürich, Zürich, Switzerland.
 7 May 2025.
 1. Invited talk, China University of Geosciences, Wuhan, China.
 24 Mar 2025.
 1. Invited talk, Wuhan University, Wuhan, China.
 22 Mar 2025.